mccgregory/BowlsScorer/README.md

 Android studio is running on a Windows 10 x64 PC Java is JDK-17 set in the File>Project Structure>Modules under 'Source Compatibility' and 'Target Compatibility' boxes The target is a Samsung Watch 5, with Wear OS

-For anyone who has a compatible Smart Watch they can log into the GitHub repository here URL: https://github.com/mccgregory/BowlsScorer
+For anyone who has a compatible Smart Watch they can log into the GitHub repository here URL: https://github.com/mccgregory/BowlsScorer.

-**FINAL THINGS I SHOULD ADD**
-a. tidy up the Editing Screen - aesthetics background colour.
-b.
-Remove the screen swapping so the Min Scoring Screen is visible to adjust scores directly, not through an END Scoring Screen.
-c.
-Checkout anomaly with disabling swipe-right Swipe-right UPDATE: I tested the code and swiped-right - it asked me to confirm or cancel.
-I cancelled, and carried on testing successfully.
-Then I cancelled again, this time it exited straightaway - no safety net!
-I ran the App again, right-swiped after entering some scores - EXITED IMMEDIATELY!
-Uggh!

-Creation of a File record probably with a unique time/date filename.
-Perhaps eventually, a File-Handling App for the Watch to Access, read, correct and print files.
-Or to clear them out!